-- The effective and prudent management of the Suffolk Pension Fund. a) - The approval of the Fund's investment strategy b) - The approval of the funding strategy following the triennial actuarial C) valuation, and the determination of the employers' contributions to the Fund.
+- a) The effective and prudent management of the Suffolk Pension Fund. - b) The approval of the Fund's investment strategy - The approval of the funding strategy following the triennial actuarial valuation, and the determination of the employers' contributions to the Fund.